-- We’ve broken down Target’s annual revenue and other key highlights from its 2020 Annual Report and our recent forecasts.
+- We’ve broken down Target’s earnings and other key highlights from its 2021 Annual Report and our recent forecasts.

 - Do you work in the Ecommerce and Retail industry?
 Get business insights on the latest tech innovations, market trends, and your competitors with data-driven research.

-Amid the chaos of the pandemic, Target was deemed an essential business for its ability to provide consumers everything from food, cleaning supplies, and medicine to child-care items and equipment for remote work and elearning.
-The company’s omnichannel presence, adaptability, and accessibility not only delivered families the items they needed to weather this difficult time, but also paid off with record-setting revenue growth.
+Amid the chaos of the pandemic, Target was deemed an essential business for its ability to provide consumers everything from food, cleaning supplies, and medicine; to child-care items and equipment for remote work and elearning.
+The company’s omnichannel presence, adaptability, and accessibility not only delivered families the items they needed to weather a difficult time, but also paid off with record-setting revenue growth.

-Target’s annual revenue pushes them to top US ecommerce companies
+Target’s annual revenue places it among top US ecommerce companies

 The big-box retailer’s ecommerce growth, in particular, has been extraordinary.
-Since 2019, its online sales have surged nearly 175%.
-Insider Intelligence estimates Target’s US ecommerce sales will grow to $18.64 billion—almost as much as all its US ecommerce sales from 2016 to 2019 combined—pushing it from No. 8 to the No. 6 spot of our top 15 ecommerce companies forecast.
+From 2019 to 2021, its online sales have surged nearly 188.6%.
+Insider Intelligence estimates Target’s US ecommerce sales will grow 22.3% year-over-year (YoY) to $24 billion in 2022.

 Target’s digital ad platform budget plan

 In addition to retail sales, Target’s annual revenue will be bolstered by digital advertising.
 Long dominated by the Google-Facebook duoply, the digital ad market is getting some new players in an emerging segment: retail media platforms.
 Naturally, Amazon is the biggest player in this growing cohort, followed by Walmart and Instacart.
-Target’s digital ad business falls into the next tier, which includes large digital marketplaces like eBay and Etsy, and multichannel retailer, Kroger.
+Target’s digital ad business, Roundel, falls into the next tier, which includes large digital marketplaces like eBay and Etsy, and multichannel retailer Kroger.

 Retail media has a key advantage over Facebook and Google, as their platforms are powered by the combination of high-intent keyword searches and shopper data, giving them an even better ability than their duopoly counterparts to target the right customers with ads.